puleos/object-hash/readme.markdown

 ![testling](https://ci.testling.com/puleos/object-hash.png?v=0.2.0)

 Generate hashes from objects and values in node and the browser.
-Uses node.js crypo module for hashing.
+Uses node.js crypto module for hashing.
 Supports sha1, md5 and many others (depending on the platform).

 * Hash values of any type.
 * Provides a hash table implementation.